1313e/PRISM/docs/source/user/terminology.rst

 	A set of externally calculated and provided model realization samples and their outputs.

 Frozen (active) parameters
-	The set of model parameters that, once considered active, will always stay active, even if they should not.
+	The set of model parameters that, once considered active, will always stay active if possible.

 FSLR
 	Abbreviation of *forward stepwise linear regression*.

 Gaussian correlation length [`l_corr`]
-	The maximum distance between two values of a specific model parameter at which the Gaussian contribution to the correlation between the values is still significant.
+	The maximum distance between two values of a specific model parameter within which the Gaussian contribution to the correlation between the values is still significant.

 Gaussian sigma [`sigma`]
 	The standard deviation of the Gaussian function.